Tannerguo/tannerguo.github.io/_publications/Internship.md

 This report details the work undertaken in order to fulfil the requirements of the degree regulations set out by Engineering NZ.
-It is a recount and critical reflection of the time spent attaining over 400 hours of practical work experience with the Additive Manufacturing Center at the National Taipei University of Technology.
-The objective of work experience is to expose students to a professional engineering environment which includes processes, management structures and practical engineering applications in professional work.
+It is a recount and critical reflection of the time spent attaining over 400 hours of practical work experience with the Additive Manufacturing Center at the National Taipei University of Technology. <br/>
+<br/>The objective of work experience is to expose students to a professional engineering
+environment which includes processes, management structures and practical engineering applications in professional work.
 This report will focus on the completion of 4 key learning outcomes during the work experience<br/>